-A food forest, or edible forest garden, is a food production strategy.
+A permaculture food forest is a strategy for growing food that focuses on creating a backbone of edible perennials for lasting and low-maintenance harvests.
 Find out how to create a low-maintenance, permaculture garden with edible rewards!

 What is a Food Forest?

-Swap out my selections above for your favorite nut trees, fruit trees, berry bushes, and herbs to make your own system!
+Certainly, you can swap out my selections above for your favorite nut trees, fruit crops, and herbs to make your own system!

 History of the Food Forest

 Managing forests for their edible benefits to humans is an ancient practice.
 In fact, existing ancient food forests have been found in Africa, Asia, and the Americas.

 As the New World was colonized, the colonists and anthropologists didn’t know that they were looking at managed systems.
 To them, the forests in front of them looked like untouched forest.